kshedden/case_studies/stats504/writing_assignments.md

 to understand factors associated with blood pressure.
 You should pose and address a specific question and emphasize issues discussed in class, while also providing some additional insights of your own.

+5. (November 10th) Write a memo discussing a research question that can be addressed using the ARGO data.